zehweh/puppet-netplan/README.md

 ## Description

-The netplan module manages and applys netplan configuration.
+The netplan module manages and applies netplan configuration.

 ## Requirements